cdfmlr/crud/README.md

 go get -u github.com/cdfmlr/crud
 ```

-1. all you need is models, and register them in orm & router:
+1. all you need are models, and register them in orm & router:

 ```go
 package main